 Six personality characteristics stereotypically associated with men are used in this scale to describe a brand.

-This four-item, six-point Likert-type scale is supposed to measure the degree to which a person views a specified activity or experience as being novel and arousing curiousity.
+This four-item, six-point Likert-type scale is supposed to measure the degree to which a person views a specified activity or experience as being novel and arousing curiosity.
 This scale was called arousal by Unger (1981; Unger and Kernan 1983) and the activity investigated was subjective leisure.
 In the study by Guiry, Mägi, and Lutz (2006) the activity was recreational shopping.

 This four-item, six-point Likert-type scale is supposed to measure the degree to which a person feels he/she has been challenged but prevailed in a situation.